minewhat/slate/source/includes/_collection.md

 Parameter | Description
 --------- | -------------
-products | The list of ordered products you want us to track. order | The order details
+products | The list of ordered products you want us to track order | The order details

 ### Products